Balance of payments: Mercantilism

 Beginning in the 16th century, mercantilism became the dominant economic theory influencing European rulers.
-Local trade regulations were replaced by national rules aiming to harness the countries' economic output.
+Local trade regulations were replaced by national rules aiming to harness the economic output of each country.
 Measures to promote a trade surplus (such as tariffs) were generally favored.

 The prevailing orthodoxy of the mercantilist age was the (now discredited) notion that the accumulation of foreign exchange or, at that time, precious metals, made countries wealthier, and so countries favored exporting their own goods to run balance of payments surpluses.
 This viewpoint prevails in England's Treasure by Foreign Trade (1664) by Thomas Mun.

 Economic growth remained at low levels in the mercantilist era; average global per capita income is not considered to have significantly risen in the whole 800 years leading up to 1820, and is estimated to have increased on average by less than 0.1% per year between 1700 and 1820.
 With very low levels of financial integration between nations and with international trade generally making up a low proportion of individual nations' GDP, BOP crises were very rare.